kandelvijaya/website/content/post/fp-functor.md

 These 3 types do provide a interface to supply transform function.
 Its called `map`.

-Hence, We already have **functors** in swift but haven't realised we did.
+Hence, We already have **functors** in swift but haven't realized we did.
 To make things easy, a type that can be mapped is a functor.
 However, for a type to be a functor it has to have these properties.

 # Properties
 ```
-fmap :: (a -> b) -> f a -> f b  //haskell
+fmap :: (a -> b) -> f a -> f b  //Haskell
-func map(inputFunctor: Functor<T>, transfrom: (T -> U)) -> Functor<U> //Psuedo Swift
+func map(inputFunctor: Functor<T>, transform: (T -> U)) -> Functor<U> //Pseudo Swift
 ```

 Seems like we need a type `Functor` which is polymorphic in `T`.
 Remember until this point, we have 3 `map` functions on each `Collection` and `Optional` type.
 There is no rule that specifies that a new user type will be a functor or that type's `map` will abide by the law and do the right job.
 Its all informal conformance.